AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 **For the Extended generic SMPP connector**

 When using the SMPP protocol to send SMS messages, the error management is handled differently.
-For more information on the Extended generic SMPP connector, refer to [this page](sms-set-up.md#creating-an-smpp-external-account).

 The SMPP connector retrieves data from the SR (Status Report) message that is returned using regular expressions (regexes) to filter its content.
 This data is then matched against the information found in the **[!UICONTROL Delivery log qualification]** table (available via the **[!UICONTROL Administration]** > **[!UICONTROL Campaign Management]** > **[!UICONTROL Non deliverables Management]** menu).